-Students who successfully complete the course are eligible for the award of AUR20712 Certificate II in Automotive Vocational Preparation.
+Students who successfully complete the course are eligible for the award of AUR20716 Certificate II in Automotive Vocational Preparation.

-Students who chose Certificate II in Automotive Technology Studies AUR20716 will gain a basic knowledge of diagnostics and repairs in the schools well equipped workshop.
-Some topics covered in this course include electrical and cooling systems, cylinder head and engine reconditioning, driveline/transmission, fuel systems, steering, suspension and tyre fitting.
+Students who chose Certificate II in Automotive Vocational Preparation AUR20716 will gain a basic knowledge of diagnostics and repairs in the school well equipped workshop.
+Some topics covered in this course include electrical and cooling systems, cylinder head and engine reconditioning, driveline/transmission, fuel systems, suspension and tyre fitting.